 MD, MPH, FAAP

-Dr. Melicosta joined Kennedy Krieger Institute in 2014 as a board-certified pediatrician and pediatric Hospitalist in the Pediatric Rehabilitation Unit at Kennedy Krieger Institute.
-She currently serves as the Medical Director of the Inpatient Rehabilitation Unit.
+Dr. Michelle Melicosta is the associate chief medical officer at Kennedy Krieger Institute.
+She first joined Kennedy Krieger in 2014 as a board-certified pediatrician and pediatric hospitalist in the Pediatric Rehabilitation Unit at Kennedy Krieger Institute.
 She is an assistant professor in pediatrics at Johns Hopkins University School of Medicine.
-Dr. Melicosta provides comprehensive, pediatric neurorehabilitative care as part of the interdisciplinary care team for to infants, children and teens on the inpatient unit at Kennedy Krieger Institute.
 Her clinical interests include spinal cord injury, traumatic brain injury, pediatric pain rehabilitation and post-orthopedic surgery rehabilitation.

 Dr. Melicosta’s volunteer experience includes an internship in the Peace Corps in Swazilandand with the Self-Employed Women's Association in India.

 Dr. Melicosta is board-certified by the American Board of Pediatrics and a fellow of the American Academy of Pediatrics.
 She is currently a participant in the multi-center acute flaccid myelitis workgroup.